Cactus (Indian band): Tobuo Thik Acche (2017–2019)

-Besides Sidhu and Pota, the new line-up will also feature Prasanto on the bass, Arnab Dasgupta on the drums and Sayantan on the keyboard, and Samrat and Boidurjyo on the guitars.

-Singers Sidhu and Pota joined hands yet again as part of Bangla band Cactuss and released their first song in August, 2021.
-The composition, titled Chhi Chhi Chhi, a socio-political song, was released on Cactus's birthday recently.
-It was a gala evening for the band members.
-The music video of Chhi Chhi Chhi has been directed by GR Ratna.
-It was the first single released after Cactuss was reformed.

 The band organised a World Aids Day concert called Plug n Play at the Madhusudan Mancha with OFFER (Organisation for Friends, Energies and Resources), an NGO which works with HIV positive children.
-It was an event featuring several local bands before a finale that saw Chandrabindoo, Lakkhichhara and Cactuss performing together after 18 years.
+It was an event featuring several local bands before a finale that saw Chandrabindoo, Lakkhichhara and Cactus performing together after 18 years.

 Musical style and influences

 The self-titled album and the two later albums combine soft rock, blues and psychedelic rock.
 But their album Tuchho which was known to be the best selling album produced by them had the traces of hard rock although two songs Bhalo Theko and Shabdhane Raasta Perio were more like soft rock.
 With their latest album Tobuo Thik Acche they have shifted to rock n' roll genre with up-tempo songs.